Audio Mastering FAQ

 -

-I use a wide variety of specialized, mastering-specific equipment in my studio, in a combination of analog and digital styles.
+I use a variety of specialized, mastering-specific equipment in my studio, in a combination of analog and digital styles.
+Everything from custom built analog compressors and equalizers, to reference quality digital-to-analog converters.

 I encourage you to judge my work based on how it sounds, rather than on the tools used to make it.
 Contacting me for a free test master is a great way to do this!